 - A medium of exchange: spent in exchange for goods and services.

 - A store of value: saved, retrieved, and exchanged at some point.

 - A unit of account: used to measure the value of a particular good or service.

 However, some do not recognize bitcoin as a currency because they reject the idea of attaching a value to something that cannot be felt or touched.
-Others prefer to classify it as a digital service or a digital asset that resembles gold.
+Others prefer to classify it as a digital asset or commodity that resembles gold.
 The classification of bitcoin will be more apparent in the future when it proves its existence and overcomes the technical, political, and legal challenges that we will address later in another article.

-Moreover, bitcoin relies on a peer-to-peer network.
-As a result, all users can participate collectively to process the transactions.
-In other words, control of bitcoin doesn’t lie in the hands of a single entity but rather in the hands of its users.
-In this way, buying and selling happen directly without an intermediary.
-Also, transaction verification happens collectively by users known as miners who collectively check every transaction on the bitcoin blockchain.
+Moreover, Bitcoin relies on a peer-to-peer network.
+As a result, all nodes or computer devices run by individuals can join the Bitcoin network and participate collectively to maintain its security and process the transactions that occur on it.
+In other words, control of the Bitcoin system doesn’t lie in the hands of a single entity but rather in the hands of its users.
+In this way, trading bitcoin on the network happens directly without an intermediary.
+Also, transaction verification occurs collectively by nodes or miners who check every transaction before storing them on the blockchain.

 The number of bitcoins is limited.
 It cannot exceed 21 million coins, and this number is gradually released and eventually achieved by a process called: mining.

 Cryptocurrencies are not backed or secured by a specific commodity such as gold.
 Cryptocurrencies such as bitcoin mainly obtain their value from the faith users have in the system.
 Fiat money, such as the dollar, is no different, except it is backed by the faith people have in their government and economy.

 Bitcoin is a global currency.
 It has no international borders, no central authority, and no intermediary, so how is that possible?
 Learn about the blockchain here, the technology that empowers bitcoin and other cryptocurrencies.